nelsonpeace1/stat_arb_sp500/README.md

 Directions for use:
 1. Modify the paths file with your root path.
-Then modify the 'main\model_building\backtesting\backtest_execution.py' file with your preferred back-testing hyper parameters (entry threshold, exit threshold, abandon threshold).
-An example of this is below in appendix 1.
-Name your own constant in the constants file (mine is called FIRST_BACKTEST_PARAMS), with back-test parameters in this format (underscore/entry threshold/underscore/exit threshold with decimal point removed).
 The user may also wish to modify their 'CORES_TO_USE' constant in the constants file (if they have a fancier computer than mine, which they almost certainly do).
 The user should also note that using more than 4 cores can lead to issues in retrieving tables from the Sqlite3 implementations (the accessing of these databases is done in a parallelised fashion, and many more than 4 cores will break it)
-2. You can load a list of tickers in list format into the file 'main/utilities/constants.py', of which price histories will then be retrieved using the functionality in 'main\data_collection\scripts\yfinance_data_pull.py'.
-Alternatively, if you wish to simply download a list of tickers from the Github listed in the paths file (not my repo), use this script and swap the function in the 'if __name__' block out for 'retrieve_tickers_url' (in the aforementioned script).
-At present, this function is dormant.
-After running this script, you will have stored a parquet file with all the prices histories of your asset.
-Yfinance api support is inconsistent.
-3. The computations are made from within the 'run_pairs_trade.py' file.
-Run this file in your preferred fashion.
-At the time of writing, the yfinance api does not support retrieving stock sectors, so this script is removed.
+3. Everything is run from the metaflow file.
+You can run this file with python3 metaflow_pairs_trade.py run.
+Set your backtesting parameters as you wish.
 4. Examine the notebook at 'main\model_building\backtesting_analysis\notebooks\backtesting-analysis.ipynb'.
 This reports on several initial metrics in the back-test, and the user can continue this enquiry in the same fashion for mine, or their own strategy.
 This notebook compares the equity curves from Phase 2 with different tools and back-test parameters (kalman filter vs ols hedge ratio, etc)
 5. Before deciding on back-test parameters, a user may wish to emulate my approach in 'main\notebooks\eda\backtesting\eda-backtesting-1.0.ipynb' where I consider different thresholds.
 Note, I do not 'fit' the back-test to these levels, as in my opinion, doing so can (but will not necessarily) lead to back-test over fitting.
 6. The user will need to upload two parquet files, one with the prices and a second with the sectors of those tickers.
 The ticker names must contain letters and numbers only (no special chars).
 The prices df should have tickers as columns and a pd.timestamp as index.
 The sectors parquet should contain a column called 'Instrument', with the instrument names corresponding to the columns in the prices pq file.